hammadjka/The-Emoji-Virus/README.md

 # The-Emoji-Virus

 ## Description:
-Welcome to Emoji19 - the virus that will take your English sentences and transform them into a colorful world of emojis!
-Our team of mischievous emoji engineers have created a powerful virus that infects your computer **(not really tbh)**, but don't worry, it's all in good fun.
-Once the virus has taken hold, you'll see your boring, mundane English sentences come to life with a colorful array of emojis that perfectly represent each and every word.
+Welcome to Emoji19 - an innovative program that can transform your English sentences into expressive and colorful emojis.
+Our team have created a software that replaces words in your text with corresponding emojis.
+You'll see your boring, mundane English sentences come to life with a colorful array of emojis that perfectly represent each and every word.
 Say goodbye to boring texts and emails and hello to the wacky world of Emoji19.

 ## To Build and Run:
 - clone the repository